 Worldwide Aeros plans to have a prototype Aeroscraft ready for testing by 2010.
 It's too early in the development stage to know how much it will cost to manufacture an Aeroscraft.
 However, the company claims that they will cost 30 percent less in capital costs and 50 percent less in maintenance costs than conventional aircraft [ref].
 Two companies have already signed agreements to receive the first Aeroscrafts when it is ready for commercial production.

-For lots more information on the Aeroscraft and related topics, check out the links on the next page.
+For lots more information on the Aeroscraft and related topics, check out the links below.